oroinc/documentation/backend/setup/upgrade-to-new-version.rst

     .. note::

-       If PHP bytecode cache tools (e.g., opcache) are used, PHP-FPM (or Apache web server) should be restarted after the uprgade to flush cached bytecode from the previous installation.
+       If PHP bytecode cache tools (e.g., opcache) are used, PHP-FPM (or Apache web server) should be restarted after the upgrade to flush cached bytecode from the previous installation.

 2. Download the Source Code Archive